MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 ---
 # <a name="count-adjust-and-reclassify-inventory-using-journals"></a>Count, Adjust, and Reclassify Inventory Using Journals

-At least once every financial year you must take a physical inventory, that is, count all the items on inventory, to see if the quantity registered in the database is the same as the actual physical quantity in the warehouses.
+At least once every fiscal year you must take a physical inventory, that is, count all the items on inventory, to see if the quantity registered in the database is the same as the actual physical quantity in the warehouses.
 When the actual physical quantity is known, it must be posted to the general ledger as a part of period-end valuation of inventory.

 Although you count all items in inventory at least once a year, you may have decided to count some items more often, perhaps because they are more valuable, or because they are very fast movers and a large part of your business.
 For this purpose, you can assign special counting periods to those items.
 For more information, see [To perform cycle counting](inventory-how-count-adjust-reclassify.md#to-perform-cycle-counting).